 Estimating the monetary value of a procurement

-Explains the requirement to estimate the total value of a procurement and what to consider when doing so.
+Explains the requirement on agencies to estimate the total monetary value of a procurement and what to consider when doing so.

-Explains the requirement not to intentionally avoid applying the Rules.
+Explains that agencies must not intentionally avoid applying the Rules.

 Types of contract